EuroPython 2024 πŸ‡¨πŸ‡Ώ

 The main conference ran Wednesday through Friday.
 While there were several talks that I really enjoyed, if I could only pick three, I would recommend watching these when the recordings come out:

-Bonus: the first lightning talk on Wednesday about the history of Czech wines
+Bonus: Jacob HallΓ©n's lightning talk about the history of Czech wines

 During the conference days, I was also able to meet up with a fellow member of the PyCon Portugal program committee in person and walk a curious friend through the basics of how I built my website.